sivasankarreddyvari/experience_in_CITPL/README.md

 	Achievement of Grace Clinic Online goals will not only reduce the cost of healthcare, but also increase the quality of healthcare.

 	Duties Performed:
-	Involved in estimation and analysis of the requirements.
+		-Involved in estimation and analysis of the requirements.
-	Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
+		-Co-ordinate meetings and agendas with clients and project manager to get design or development clarifications.
-	Played major role in developing and delivering code to client with minimal and low priority defects.
+		-Played major role in developing and delivering code to client with minimal and low priority defects.
-	Perform code reviews for the team.
+		-Perform code reviews for the team.
-	Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
+		-Perform unit testing and integration testing before handing over to enterprise or user acceptance testing teams.
-	Deliver project to client on time without any delinquencies.
+		-Deliver project to client on time without any delinquencies.
-	Carry forward reusable components and best practices  for future release projects.
+		-Carry forward reusable components and best practices  for future release projects.

 	Environment: Zend Framework, JavaScript, HTML, MYSQL, jQuery, AJAX and LINUX.